nnMIL: A generalizable multiple instance learning framework for computational pathology

-\textbf{\underline{\textit{IDH} in brain tumor} (biomarker detection). } To further assess the generalizability of nnMIL in clinically actionable biomarker prediction for brain tumors, we focused on the isocitrate dehydrogenase (IDH) mutation status across different tumor grades using three independent cohorts.
-These included the Medical University of Vienna (MUV-IDH)\cite{roetzer2022digital} dataset (872 WSIs from 794 patients), TCGA-LGG\cite{weinstein2013cancer} (842 WSIs from 489 patients), and TCGA-HGG\cite{weinstein2013cancer} (834 WSIs from 376 patients), comprising a total of 2,548 WSIs from 1,659 patients.
-We trained nnMIL on the MUV-IDH dataset and externally evaluated its performance on the TCGA-LGG and TCGA-HGG cohorts.
+\textbf{\underline{\textit{IDH} in brain tumor} (biomarker detection).} To further assess the generalizability of nnMIL in clinically actionable biomarker prediction for brain tumors, we focused on the isocitrate dehydrogenase (IDH) mutation status across different tumor grades using three independent cohorts.
+These included the Medical University of Vienna (MUV-IDH)\cite{roetzer2022digital} dataset (872 WSIs from 794 patients), TCGA-LGG\cite{weinstein2013cancer} (842 WSIs from 493 patients), and TCGA-GBM\cite{weinstein2013cancer} (834 WSIs from 374 patients), comprising a total of 2,548 WSIs from 1,661 patients.
+We trained nnMIL on the MUV-IDH dataset and externally evaluated its performance on the TCGA-LGG and TCGA-GBM cohorts.

-\textbf{\underline{Aneuploidy regression in TCGA} (biomarker detection). } We applied nnMIL to predict the continuous Aneuploidy Score from routine histopathology images.
+\textbf{\underline{Aneuploidy regression in TCGA} (biomarker detection).} We applied nnMIL to predict the continuous Aneuploidy Score from routine histopathology images.
 Model performance was evaluated using the TCGA pan-cancer dataset\cite{taylor2018genomic}, which included 10,854 WSIs from 8,819 patients.
 Patients were split into training, validation, and testing sets following a 7:1:2 ratio.
 For this regression task, Pearson correlation was used as the primary evaluation metric.

-\textbf{\underline{Whole-genome doubling in TCGA} (biomarker). } We also applied nnMIL to classify whole-genome doubling (WGD) status from routine histopathology images\cite{taylor2018genomic}.
+\textbf{\underline{Whole-genome doubling in TCGA} (biomarker detection).} We also applied nnMIL to classify whole-genome doubling (WGD) status from routine histopathology images\cite{taylor2018genomic}.
 Performance was evaluated using the TCGA pan-cancer dataset with the same data split as the Aneuploidy regression task.
 Consistent with prior studies\cite{taylor2018genomic}, we simplified this task to a binary classification of WGD-positive (samples with one or more WGD events) versus WGD-negative (no WGD).

-\textbf{\underline{Tumor mutational burden in TCGA} (biomarker detection). } We further used nnMIL to classify tumor mutational burden (TMB) from routine histopathology images\cite{taylor2018genomic}.
+\textbf{\underline{Tumor mutational burden in TCGA} (biomarker detection).} We further used nnMIL to classify tumor mutational burden (TMB) from routine histopathology images\cite{taylor2018genomic}.
 Following clinical practice, we formulated this task as a binary prediction using the clinically established threshold of 10 mutations per megabase (mut/Mb).
-Performance was evaluated on the TCGA pan-cancer dataset using cross-validation, as the number of TMB-high cases was limited.
+Performance was evaluated using the TCGA pan-cancer dataset with the same data split as the Aneuploidy regression task.